Wetlands

 The Global Rewilding Alliance will be attending the 15th meeting of the Ramsar Conference of Parties (COP15) from 23rd to 31st July 2025 presenting the results of our wetlands working group.
 If you’d like to connect with our team on the ground at the conference please contact .

-A report highlighting the underestimated but vital role wild animals play in keeping the world’s wetlands functional and resilient.
+The Wetlands Working Group have produced Taking Animals Into Account – a report highlighting the underestimated but vital role wild animals play in keeping the world’s wetlands functional and resilient.

 Taking Animals Into Account - Full Report